secretGeek/til/linux/lets_encrypt.md

 Let's Encrypt provide a tool called `certbot` which you need to get.

-(Some older instructions call this the letsencrypt tool, and other even older instructions sayyou need to get the source code of the tool)
+(Some older instructions call this the letsencrypt tool, and other even older instructions say you need to get the source code of the tool)

 	sudo add-apt-repository ppa:certbot/certbot
 	sudo apt-get update
 	sudo apt-get install python-certbot-nginx

 The `certbot` client is now ready to use.

 ## Step 2: Let HTTPs through your ufw